World leaders met all week to address global issues. Putin appears to no longer have a seat at the table | News Channel 3-12

 Coming into the week of international meetings, the US and its allies were ready to project that message to their international peers.
 And while strong messages have been made, gathering consensus around that view has not been easy — and differences remain.

-The G20 declaration and the ministerial-level statement from APEC both acknowledge divisions between how members voted in the UN to support its resolution “deploring” Russian aggression, and say that while most members “strongly condemned” the war, “there were other views and different assessments of the situation and sanctions.”
+The G20 and APEC declarations both acknowledge divisions between how members voted in the UN to support its resolution “deploring” Russian aggression, and say that while most members “strongly condemned” the war, “there were other views and different assessments of the situation and sanctions.”

 Even making such an expression with caveats was an arduous process at both summits, according to officials.
 Indonesia’s Jokowi said G20 leaders were up until “midnight” discussing the paragraph on Ukraine.

+“There was a lot of pressure that came after the G20 reached consensus on their communique,” Matt Murray, the US senior official for APEC said in an interview with CNN after the summit’s close, adding the US had been consistent during lower-level meetings “all year long” on the need to address the war in the forum, given its impact on trade and food security.

+“In each and every instance where we didn’t get consensus earlier, it was because Russia blocked the statement,” he said.
+Meanwhile, “economies in the middle” were concerned about the invasion, but not sure it should be part of the agenda, according to Murray, who said statements released this week at APEC were the result of more than 100 hours of talks, in person and online.

 Nations in the groupings have various geo-strategic and economic relationships with Russia, which impact their stances.
-But another concern some Asian nations may have is whether measures to censure Russia are part of an American push to weaken Moscow, according former Thai Foreign Minister Kantathi Suphamongkhon.
+But another concern some Asian nations may have is whether measures to censure Russia are part of an American push to weaken Moscow, according former Thai Foreign Minister Kantathi Suphamongkhon, speaking to CNN in the days ahead of the summit.

 Rejection of Russia along those lines may also send a message to China, which itself has flouted an international ruling refuting its territorial claims in the South China Sea and has vowed to “reunify” with the self-governing democracy of Taiwan, which it’s never controlled, by force if necessary.